jmkraus/picochat/README.md

 This command copies the entire last answer to the clipboard but removes the `<think>` section from reasoning models.
 If the reasoning should be retained, then `/copy think` can be used instead.

 If `/copy code` is entered, the first occurrence of a codeblock between ` ``` ` will be copied to the clipboard instead, skipping all descriptive text.
+If no codeblock is found, then the copy command is canceled.

 #### /models `<index>`